Alternatives for VA disability firms

 When is Pete the better first step?

-Pete is the better first step when your firm's biggest bottleneck is C-file review, evidence gaps, and preparing the attorney review packet.
+The VA workup is the better first step when your firm's biggest bottleneck is C-file review, evidence gaps, and preparing the attorney review packet.

 How does Pete handle follow-up?